Jarren Duran Player Props: Red Sox vs. Twins

 Jarren Duran At The Plate

-- Duran has reached base via a hit in 35 games this season (of 55 played), and had multiple hits in 15 of those games.
+- Duran has picked up a hit in 62.5% of his 56 games this season, with multiple hits in 26.8% of those games.

-- He has hit a home run in 5.5% of his games this year, and 1.5% of his chances at the plate.
+- Looking at the 56 games he has played this year, he's went deep in three of them (5.4%), and in 1.5% of his trips to the plate.

-- Duran has driven home a run in 18 games this season (32.7%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on two occasions..
+- Duran has driven in a run in 18 games this season (32.1%), including five games with more than one RBI (8.9%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 27.3% of his games this year, with two or more runs scored in 7.3%.
+- In 26.8% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.